jappeace/jappeaceApplication/content/raster.click.md

 product development and customer acquisition, which slowed growth even further.

-Despite the hard work and dedication,
+In 2019, I put in a lot of effort and remained dedicated to Raster.click.
-I eventually made the difficult decision to stop working Raster.click, and go back into contract work.
+However, I eventually had to make the tough decision to discontinue my work and return to contract work.
-This was in 2020, but I never wrote about this event.
-It was a heartbreaking decision, as I knew I had a great product that was loved by my users.
+It was a heartbreaking decision, as I knew my product was loved by my users.
-They kept on using it up untill corona broke out, which stopped practically all usage.
+They continued to use it until the COVID-19 pandemic hit and practically all usage stopped.
+The restaurant industry was severely affected by the pandemic, rendering rostering completely useless during that period.

+Although I still have an appreciation for the tech stack I chose - reflex + servant + beam - I've come to realize that a cool tech stack alone doesn't matter to users.
+While it may result in faster product development, it ultimately doesn't help if I can't gather user requirements or attract new users.
+In hindsight,
+I could have been more productive by using yesod and relying on browser defaults instead of creating a single page app.
+However, the decision to end my startup was not based on the tech stack.
+Despite rolling out new features,
+I simply wasn't gaining enough customers to make it a viable business.

 While I am proud of what I accomplished with Raster.click, I learned valuable lessons about the challenges of building and growing a startup without significant funding.
 Such as:

 + The importance of having a clear and viable business model:
   It's essential to have a solid plan for how your startup will generate revenue and grow sustainably.
-  Rostering is simply not that important for restaurants.
 + The need for effective marketing and customer acquisition:
   Even if you have a great product, you need to be able to effectively reach and convince potential customers to use it.